Director Biographies

 William Gerber, M.D.

-William Gerber, MD, is an Investment Partner at Bay City Capital and has been with the firm since September 1999.
-He was most recently President and Chief Executive Officer of Epoch BioSciences, which was acquired by Nanogen in 2004.
+William G. Gerber, M.D., is a Partner at Bay City Capital and joined the company in September, 1999.
+He was most recently President and Chief Executive Officer of Epoch BioSciences, which was acquired by Nanogen, Inc. in December, 2004.
 Prior to joining Epoch, Dr. Gerber served as President and Chief Executive Officer of diaDexus LLC, a joint venture established by Incyte Pharmaceuticals and SmithKline Beecham to apply genomics to the discovery of novel diagnostic products.
-Dr. Gerber previously served as Vice President and Chief Operating Officer of Onyx Pharmaceuticals, as President of Chiron Diagnostics, and as Senior Vice President and General Manager of the PCR Division of Cetus Corporation.
-Dr. Gerber is a member of the board of directors of Aviir, Inc., Conatus Pharmaceuticals, Sangamo Biosciences and Vivaldi Biosciences.
+Dr. Gerber previously served as Vice President and Chief Operating Officer of Onyx Pharmaceuticals, as President of Chiron Diagnostics, and as Senior Vice President and General Manager of the PCR Division with Cetus Corporation.
+Dr. Gerber is Chairman of the Board of Directors of Pathway Diagnostics and a member of the Board of Directors of Conatus Pharmaceuticals Inc., Nanogen, Inc., Radiant Medical, Inc. and Sangamo Biosciences.
 He also served on and was President of the Board of Medical Quality Assurance, State of California.
-He received his MD and BS degrees from University of California, San Francisco Medical Center after attending Dartmouth College.
+He received his M.D. and B.S. degrees from University of California, San Francisco Medical Center after attending Dartmouth College.

-David Hale is founding Director and has served on the Board of Conatus since 2005.
-He is Chairman & CEO of Hale BioPharma Ventures, a private company focused on the formation and development of biotechnology and specialty pharma companies.
-He was previously President and CEO of CancerVax Corporation which merged with Micromet, Inc., a cancer therapy company, from October 2000 through May 2006, when he became Chairman of the combined companies.
+David Hale is Chairman of Hale BioPharma Ventures, a private company focused on the formation and development of biotechnology and specialty pharma companies.
+He was previously President and CEO of CancerVax Corporation which merged with Micromet, Inc., a biotechnology company focused on the research, development and commercialization of novel biological products for the treatment of cancer, in May 2006.
+Following the merger Hale became Chairman of the Board of the combined companies.

-Mr. Hale is a serial entrepreneur who has been involved in the founding and/or development of a number of biotechnology and specialty pharmaceutical companies.
-After joining Hybritech, Inc., in 1982, the first monoclonal antibody company, he was President & Chief Executive Operating Officer and became CEO in 1986, when Hybritech was acquired by Eli Lilly and Co.
+Mr. Hale has had a significant career in the biotechnology industry.
+He is a serial entrepreneur who has been involved in the founding and/or development of over 15 biotechnology and specialty pharmaceutical companies.
+After joining Hybritech, Inc., in 1982, the first monoclonal antibody company, he was President & Chief Operating Officer and became CEO in 1986, when Hybritech was acquired by Eli Lilly and Co.
 From 1987 to 1997 he was Chairman, President and CEO of Gensia, Inc., which merged with SICOR to become Gensia Sicor, Inc., which was acquired by Teva Pharmaceuticals.
 He was a co-founder and Chairman of Viagene, Inc. from 1987 to 1995, when Viagene was acquired by Chiron, Inc. He was President and CEO of Women First HealthCare, Inc. from late 1997 to June 2000, prior to joining CancerVax in October 2000.

 Prior to joining Hybritech, Mr. Hale was Vice President and General Manager of BBL Microbiology Systems, a division of Becton, Dickinson & Co. and from 1971 to 1980, held various marketing and sales management positions with Ortho Pharmaceutical Corporation, a division of Johnson & Johnson, Inc.

-Mr. Hale is Chairman of Santarus, Inc., Metabasis Therapeutics, Inc. and a co-founder and Executive Chairman of Somaxon Pharmaceuticals which are publicly held companies.
-He also serves as Chairman of privately held SkinMedica, Inc. and is a co-founder and director or Neurelis, Inc. and Elevation, Inc.
+Mr. Hale is a co-founder and Chairman of the Board of Somaxon Pharmaceuticals, Inc., and Chairman of Santarus, Inc., and Metabasis Therapeutics which are publicly held companies.
+He also serves as Executive Chairman of privately held SkinMedica, Inc. and is a co-founder and director of Verus Pharmaceuticals, Inc., Conatus Pharmaceuticals Inc., and Zogenix, Inc.

-Mr. Hale also is a co-founder and serves on the Board of Directors of BIOCOM, is a member of the Board of the Biotechnology Industry Organization (BIO), and the Biotechnology Institute.
-Hale also serves on the Board of Directors of the San Diego Economic Development Corporation, the Burnham Institute and Rady Children’s Hospital of San Diego.
+Mr. Hale also is a co-founder and serves on the Board of Directors of BIOCOM and the California Healthcare Institute (CHI), is a member of the Board of the Biotechnology Industry Organization (BIO) and the Biotechnology Institute.
+Mr. Hale also serves on the Board of Directors of the San Diego Economic Development Corporation, the Burnham Institute and Childrens Hospital of San Diego.
 He is a co-founder of the CONNECT Program in Technology and Entrepreneurship and currently serves as Chairman of the Board.

 Paul Klingenstein has been a venture capital investor for most of his professional career.
 Beginning at Warburg, Pincus in the early 1980s, he joined Accel Partners in 1986 and helped, through the next decade, to build a leading venture capital firm.
 After a brief period as an advisor to the Rockefeller Foundation, he formed Aberdare Ventures in 1999.